The-Code-Hashira/The-Code-Hashira/README.md

 <p>Create a better, safer world using my refined skill sets in collaboration with other dynamic individuals across the globe.✨</p>
 <hr/>
 <p>☑️✨Burning Passion & Purpose ✨</p>
-<p>I love forging websites that are beautiful, scalable and secure, thus, enhancing trust and privacy.</p>
+<p>I love developing websites that are beautiful, scalable and secure, thus, enhancing trust and privacy.</p>
 <hr/>
 <p>☑️✨Audience curiosity✨</p>
 <p>Peek at my coding arts on <a href="https://www.upwork.com/freelancers/~01a61c6f94d4c754e1" target="_blank">Upwork</a> under "Other experiences"</li>